olcf/NewUserQuickStart/Frontier/README.md

 We'll run a jon with the following options
 -N 1  1 node
--n8 eight MPI tasks
+-n8 launch eight MPI tasks
--c1, one taks per core
--m block:block
---ntasks-per-gpu=1
+-c1, indicates we are assigning 1 logical core per MPI task.
+-m block:block distribute the tasks in a block layout across nodes (default), and in a block layout across L3 sockets --ntasks-per-gpu=1 Request that there is task invoked for every GPU.

 Submit the job and pay attention to which GPUs are used with which hardware thead.